 In cases where we don't use the Player Object approach and instead manually attribute client ownership to

-NetworkObject(s), we could keep the objects that a player owns when they disconnect, and set the reconnected player as their new owner.
-To accomplish this, the only data we would need to keep would be the mapping between those objects and their owning player's identifier, then when a player reconnects we could use this mapping to set them as the new owner.
+NetworkObject(s), we can keep the objects that a player owns when they disconnect, and set the reconnected player as their new owner.
+To accomplish this, the only data we would need to keep would be the mapping between those objects and their owning player's identifier, then when a player reconnects we can use this mapping to set them as the new owner.
 This mapping can be as simple as a dictionary mapping the player identifier with the

 NetworkObjectId(s) of the

 OnClientConnectedCallback from the